The Drive to the hotel

-The resort has two buildings, decathlon tents for those who love camping, hammocks around the area for those who wish to relax in the outdoors, a bon fire area where they do bonfire everyday at 7pm, and the most attractive part for me was to find a bakery counter inside the building where they make cakes, pastries, muffins etc.
+The resort has two buildings, decathlon tents for those who love camping, hammocks around the area for those who wish to relax in the outdoors.
+They also have a bonfire area where they do bonfire every day at 7 pm.
+But the most attractive part for me was to find a bakery counter inside the building where they make cakes, pastries, muffins etc.

-During our stay there, the chef treated us to his best of the best local cuisine such as siddu (something like big momo with keema stuffing and served with ghee), Madra (a mix of white channa and paneer).
+During our stay there, the chef treated us to his best of the best local cuisine.
+We gorged on siddu (something like big momo with keema stuffing and served with ghee), Madra (a mix of white channa and paneer).
 Siddu is prepared with wheat flour with a stuffing of mutton inside.
-The flour is kept for 4-5 hours for the yeast to settle down post which the dough is filled with veg/non-veg kheema and put on the direct flame to get a half-cooked dough.
+The flour is kept for 4-5 hours for the yeast to settle down, post which the dough is filled with veg/non-veg kheema and put on the direct flame to get a half-cooked dough.
 This partly cooked dough is then steamed to keep the taste and nutrients of the ingredients intact.

 Madra is originally a delicacy from the Chamba district of Himachal Pradesh.
 The dish mainly consists of the soaked chickpeas (chana) or vegetables but my mom usually makes it with chickpeas and paneer.
 It has the essence of curd and pahadi spices and the taste is amazing.
 We also tried the Pahadi style Chicken which is a very simple non-veg dish.
-Chunks of Chicken are stir-fried and cooked with a variety of flavours and spices such as coriander, garlic and along with slight mint and spices.
+Chunks of Chicken are stir-fried and cooked with a variety of flavors and spices.
 Surely a foodie haven!

 I remember that we would wake up to the singing of The Schoolboy (a bird that whistles melodiously) followed by a beautiful sunrise peeking from behind the Himalayas.
 We spent the two days driving and exploring through the roads of Narkanda, visiting various villages and talking to so many locals out there.
 We even explored the nearby forest areas and the lakes along with the apple orchards which were spread across acres and acres of land.

 What a beautiful place Naldehra is and on top of that Tethys is located in one of the best possible places with such a beautiful view.
 As the sun began to set, we would usually spend our time sitting under a pine tree in the forest watching hundreds of mountain goats return home as the Sherpas lovingly guided them home.
-Narkanda is incredible picturesque, a broad valley with a stunning glistening river closeby surrounded by the snow capped Hatu peak.
+Narkanda is incredibly picturesque, a broad valley with a stunning glistening river closeby surrounded by the snow-capped Hatu peak.

 The place offers marvelous pathways through apple and cherry orchards in summers.
 The hills blanketed with apple and cherry orchards, create a sea of white and pink blossoms in the spring season offering spectacular views.
 These blossoms turn to fruits in autumn and are plucked for export.
 So, if you are wondering where to go this summer, do check out Narkanda and Tethy’s Ski Resort!